Pressio/pressio/docs/source/components/rom_lspg_steady.rst

        auto R = problem.createResidual();
        auto J = problem.createJacobian();

-       // note: R and J represent the operators of
+       // note: R and J represent the operators of a (possibly nonlinear)
-       // a (possibly nonlinear) least-squares problem
+       // least-squares problem so that you have to solve accordingly
-       // so that you have to solve accordingly
+       // To evaluate the operators for the given "state": problem.residualAndJacobian(state, R, J, true);
      }
    };